meltmedia/jgroups-aws/README.md

 ```
 see the configuration section for information.
 You can find an [example stack](./conf/aws_ping.xml) in the config directory.

+This implementation will only work from inside EC2, since it uses environment information to auto wire itself.
+See the
+Setting Up EC2 section for more information.

 Configuration Options
 ---------------------
 * timeout - the timeout in milliseconds